x-ruiz/project-formula-1-wc-analytics/README.md

 infrequently to ingest the raw data, as the dataset is not changing frequently.
 Dataset updates etc. would require the pipelines to be retriggered manually.

+## Ideation Phase
+1. Aggregate circuits raw table with csv dataset containing population of each city, to see if there is relationship with city density to circuit attendance

 ## Installations
 ### Airflow
 https://www.astronomer.io/docs/astro/cli/install-cli/?tab=mac#install-the-astro-cli